mark-watson/haskell_book/manuscript/blackjack.md

   let aTable = initialDeal cardDeck (createNewTable num) num gameLoop aTable num
 ~~~~~~~

+This module combines the previously defined `Card` and `Table` modules with an impure `RandomizedList` module to implement the main game loop of a simplified Blackjack-like card game.

+**Core Functions**

+* `printTable`: Prints the current state of the table using the `showTable` function from the `Table` module.

+* `randomDeck`: Generates a randomized version of the `orderedCardDeck` using the `randomizedList` function (assumed to be from the `RandomizedList` module).

+* `gameLoop`: The core recursive function that drives the game:
+    - Prints the current table state.
+    - Generates a random card deck.
+    - If the hand is over (user has passed), prints the final table state, scores hands, and starts a new game with the updated chip stacks.
+    - Otherwise, prompts the user for a command:
+        - If the command is "10", "20", or "30", sets the player's bet.
+        - If the command is "h", deals cards to all players (including the user).
+        - If any other command is entered, sets the user as passed and deals cards to the dealer and other players until they stand.
+    - Recursively calls itself with the updated table state.

+* `main`:
+    - Prompts the user for the number of additional players.
+    - Creates a new table with the specified number of players and an initial deal.
+    - Starts the `gameLoop`.

+**Key Points**

+- The code demonstrates a basic interactive text-based card game implementation.
+- It combines pure modules (`Card`, `Table`) with an impure module (`RandomizedList`) for randomization.
+- The `gameLoop` function handles user input and game state transitions.
+- The game logic is likely simplified for this example, and a full Blackjack implementation would require additional rules and features.

+**Remember:** The `RandomizedList` module is assumed to provide a function `randomizedList` for shuffling the card deck, introducing impurity into the game logic.

 I encourage you to try playing the game yourself, but if you don't here is a sample game: